mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 - SUPER, to modify replica connections, set globals such as *read\_only* and kill connections from other super-users
-- SELECT on mysql.user, to see which users have SUPER
-- SELECT on mysql.global_priv so see to see which users have READ_ONLY ADMIN
 - REPLICATION CLIENT (REPLICATION SLAVE ADMIN in MariaDB Server 10.5), to list replica connections
 - RELOAD, to flush binary logs
 - PROCESS, to check if the *event\_scheduler* process is running
 - SHOW DATABASES and EVENT, to list and modify server events
 - SELECT on mysql.user, to see which users have SUPER
+- SELECT on mysql.global_priv so see to see which users have READ_ONLY ADMIN

 A list of the grants can be found in the [Required Grants](#required-grants) section.